Titousensei/BluePacket/README.md

 - bool
 - string

+In addition to built-in types, fields can be a defined BluePacket type, an Enums, as well as the type "packet" which can store any BluePacket.

 All types (built-in and defined) can be in a `list`.

 Enums are encoded as a byte and start a zero.